-In 2006 Richmond moved to the USC Institute for Creative Technologies (an Army UARC) and eventually led the Mixed Reality Lab and Advanced Prototype groups, serving on the senior leadership team.
+In 2006 Richmond moved to the USC Institute for Creative Technologies (an Army UARC) and eventually led the Advanced Prototype group and Mixed Reality Lab, also serving on the senior leadership team.
 He has worked in a variety of areas: emerging disruptive technologies and their implications/applications for training, learning, and operations; future environments for communication and collaboration; immersive technologies; interactive education; visualization and analytics.

 In 2015 Richmond served as adjunct faculty in the USC Marshall School of Business, teaching Leadership and Executive Development courses in the MBA program.
-In 2016, he was adjunct, then research faculty in the USC School of Cinematic Arts, teaching in the Media Arts + Practice division as well as serving as co-PI on the Cell as a City project with Alex McDowell.
+In 2005 and 2016, he was adjunct, then research faculty in the USC School of Cinematic Arts, teaching in the Media Arts + Practice division as well as serving as co-PI on the Cell as a City project with Alex McDowell.

 Throughout his almost two decades at USC, Richmond increasingly broadened his scope of interest and expertise, particularly focusing on the unintended consequences of technology.
 His “applications and implications” mantra led him to move into the public policy realm.
 In 2017 he joined Pardee RAND Graduate School where he currently is the director of the Tech & Narrative Lab, and faculty in the public policy & analysis Ph.D. program.